 Models of children's language acquisition; child language/communication development from infancy through school age, in context of current developmental research.
 Offered spring semesters.
 Requirements: for CSD:3118—LING:3001 and PSY:1001; for LING:3118—LING:3001 or LING:3117.
 GE: Social Sciences.
 Same as LING:3118.

 CSD:3122 Speech Production: Anatomy and Physiology4 s.h.

-Anatomy and physiology of the respiratory, phonatory, and articulatory systems and the systems' roles during speech production; approaches to instrumental assessment of speech physiologic events.
+Anatomy and physiology of respiratory, phonatory, and articulatory systems; systems' roles during speech production; approaches to instrumental assessment of speech physiologic events.
+Requirements: non-major.

 CSD:3127 Introduction to Psycholinguistics3 s.h.

 Theoretical and empirical investigations of linguistic behavior in the context of formal linguistic structure, models of speech perception and production; readings of text and research papers; audio-visual demonstrations of classical speech perception and production phenomena.

 Introduction to profession of audiology; overview of hearing disorders, evaluation, treatment; basic pure-tone and speech audiometry.
 Offered fall semesters.

 CSD:3187 Early Literacy Instruction for Young Children3 s.h.